 - From Scouting, I have gained an awesome understanding of leadership and an outward-focused mindset.

-My Scouting Takeaways: Personally, spending years in Scouting helped transform me into a lifelong learner and problem-solver.
-Whether I was applying to college, finding my first job, or tackling something difficult, my Scouting experiences gave me the confidence to learn and never give up.
+Personally, I think Scouting helped transform me into a lifelong learner and problem-solver!
+Whether I was applying to college, finding my first job, or working on hard things, the lessons I learned as a Scout helped guide me towards success.

 Scouting Highlights From Scoutmasters and Parents

 - Being a Scoutmaster provides a greater sense of purpose – It’s given me an opportunity to give back and mentor our youth and give them opportunities I never had…plus, it’s a whole lot of fun!